LT-IntroToAI-SY2526/assignment6-part1-per4-AlexZ-0/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+So we can see how well the model does on new data.
+It would be very accrate but it would just be memorizing the data